thomasaarholt/prism-em.github.io/tutorial.md

 which may require `sudo` privileges.
 This will place the files in `/usr/local/bin` on Unix systems.

-CMake will attempt to locate the various dependencies needed by *PRISM*, but if it cannot then it will produce an error and set the variable to NOTFOUND.
+CMake will attempt to locate the various dependencies needed by *Prismatic*, but if it cannot then it will produce an error and set the variable to NOTFOUND.
 For example, if the `Boost_INCLUDE_DIR` (the location of the Boost libraries), is not found, it will be set to `Boost_INCLUDE_DIR-NOTFOUND`.
 You will need to manually set the path to boost (see below for how to set options), and then rerun `cmake`.

 ### Setting CMake options